 - Determine what the worker believes caused the counterproductive behavior and what will be required to change it - For example, “Could you please explain why you left early?”
 Sally might reply, “I'm so sorry, when I looked at my watch, I thought it was quitting time.
 It was not until I was on my way home that I realized I left early.”

 - Maintain a sense of timing of when to use directive or non-directive counseling: example - (Directive) “From now on, please double check the time before you leave.” or (Non-directive) “How do you plan to ensure this will not happen again?”
-Sally might respond “I will look at the time more closely to ensure I do not make the same mistake twice”
+Sally might respond, “I will look at the time more closely to ensure I do not make the same mistake twice”

 - Make a decision and/or a plan of action to correct the problem.
-If more counseling is needed, make a firm time and date for the next session - Since this was not a serious violation, no further action is needed and you have no reason to believe that it was nothing more than human error.
+If more counseling is needed, make a firm time and date for the next session.
+Since this was not a serious violation, no further action is needed and you have no reason to believe that it was nothing more than human error.
 Example, “Sally, I'm sure you will not let it happen again.
 Except for that one mistake, your performance has been great, your tasks are always on par and on time, and this is the first rule you have broken.”

 - After the session, evaluate the worker's progress to ensure the problem has been solved.

 Tom has been a valued employee for you for the last 18 months.
 But, when you review the production report for last week, you discover that he was not up to standards for both Thursday and Friday.
-The standard is to assemble at least an average of 12 kits per hour.
-For Thursday, his average was 10 kits per hour and for Friday it was 11 kits per hour.
+The standard is to assemble an average of at least 12 kits per hour.
+For Thursday, his average was 10 kits per hour and for Friday, it was 11 kits per hour.
 You check the schedule and note that he was not away from the assembly line for training, meetings, etc.